Arc-i-Tech/Arc-i-Tech.github.io/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 **IMPORTANT: Please do not create a Pull Request without creating an issue first.**
 - *Any change needs to be discussed before proceeding.
 Failure to do so may result in the rejection of the pull request.*
-- Go throw [Pull request guidelines](./pull-request-guidelines.md) if you are not aware of them.
+- Go throw [Pull request guidelines](../../pull-request-guidelines.md) if you are not aware of them.

 ## Please check if the PR fulfills these requirements
 - [ ] My code follows the code style of this project.
 - [ ] The commit message follows our guidelines.
-- [ ] Tests for the changes have been added (for bug fixes / features).
+- [ ] Tests for the changes have been added (for bug fixes/features).
-- [ ] Have you successfully ran tests with your changes locally?
+- [ ] Have you successfully run tests with your changes locally?
-- [ ] Docs have been added / updated (for bug fixes / features).
+- [ ] Docs have been added/updated (for bug fixes/features).

 ## What kind of change does this PR introduce?
 (Bug fix, feature, docs update, ...)